The history of healthcare

 Research grants and fellowships

-In 2015, we launched funding for work on the history of medicine.
+In 2015, we launched funding for work on the history of healthcare.
 We provide it directly, through partnerships, or via organizations that administer the application process.
 Our goal is to raise interest in the topic, broaden the scope of research, and shape how the subject is taught.
 Funding is available to researchers, healthcare professionals, and students.

 Amazing people are advancing this work